pdxrod/dcrdinstructions/README.md

 All the instructions below assume a Unix-like environment.
 If you are using Windows, in order to follow these instructions, you need to obtain Cygwin from [http://cygwin.com/](http://cygwin.com/).
 Cygwin is a Unix-like shell, like the Windows Command Prompt, but with a more extensive set of commands.

+There are a number of scripts in this project (files ending in .sh).
+Before using them, you might want to read them to see if they do exactly what you want.
+For example, `startdrdata.sh` contains the flag `--pg`, which means "Use the Postgresql database".
+You need to create this database, and a user, and give it various permissions to use this flag.

 ## atomicswap